University of Chicago Medical Center: History

 In 1988, The University of Chicago Medicine decided to close its adult trauma center.
 At the time, the decision was made because the trauma center was losing a large amount of money and taking away resources from other specialties.

-Between 2005 and 2009, former First Lady Michelle Obama served as vice-president for Community and External Affairs.
-Obama resigned the position in 2009 as she and then President Barack Obama prepared their move to the White House.
+Between 2005 and 2009, Michelle Obama served as vice-president for Community and External Affairs, while her husband Barack Obama was serving as a U.S. Senator from Illinois.
+Obama resigned the position in 2009, as her husband became president-elect and the family prepared their move to the White House.

 A campaign for a new adult level 1 trauma center surfaced after the death of Damian Turner, an 18-year-old who was killed by gunshot in August 2010.
 Hospital representatives have said that building an adult trauma center would compromise the other distinct and critically important services for the community, such as The South Side's only level 1 trauma center for children, the South Side's only burn unit, its emergency departments for adults and children and the neonatal intensive care unit.
 Protesters have suggested that The University of Chicago should not be seeking financial support to attract the presidential library of Barack Obama without first committing to reopening an adult trauma facility.

 The Center for Care and Discovery (CCD) opened in 2013 and to date serves as the flagship hospital for UChicago Medicine.
 The 10-story facility has 436 beds in all private rooms, 52 intensive care beds, 9 suites for advanced imaging and interventional procedures and 23 operating rooms designed to accommodate hybrid and robotic procedures.

 In December 2015, the university announced that it would be restarting the level 1 adult trauma center at the hospital.
 Furthermore, the university announced plans to expand The University of Chicago Medical Center.
 The center now includes 188 additional beds and has increased the hospital to its biggest size since the 1970s.
 The expansion was in response to an increased demand for bed space, as the medical center had been operating near capacity.

 On December 29, 2017, a new adult emergency room connected to the Center for Care and Discovery opened for patient care.
 On May 1, 2018, the new Level 1 trauma center officially opened.
 The center is expected to serve between 2,700 and 4,000 patients a year and is the South Side's first Level I trauma center since the late 1980s.
 The remainder of the expansion is expected to be finished by 2022.

+In 2023, UChicago Medicine began construction on an $815 million, 575,000-square-foot cancer center on its Hyde Park campus, expected to open in 2027.
+The facility, set to be the only freestanding cancer care and research center in Illinois, will integrate clinical care and research in a single location.

-As of 2019, National Institute of Health research funding reached $168 million annually.
+As of 2025, National Institute of Health research funding reached more than $266 million annually.